CubeSat Subsystems

 We use multi-angle shots from a short wave infrared camera to map cirrus clouds.

-Status: Discussions and prototypes only
+Status: Discussions only

 Source: TBD